 There are some okay moments, like the stellar cover of the Stones’ “Wild Horses” released before their version.
 The other covers are more rote country songs, except for the chaotic stab at “If You Gotta Go”, an obscure Dylan song people started covering around then.
 At just over a half hour of music, one is left feeling unsatisfied.
 What made the debut so striking—the originals, the odd R&B transformations—is absent here, so everything sounds very ordinary.

-There is a cult of people who worship every note that Gram Parsons played, so this album is fine for them.
-True to form, he barely stuck around for the Burritos either, leaving after Burrito Deluxe to do smack with Keith Richards, and eventually recording two of his own albums before succumbing to alcohol and morphine.
-At least he stuck around long enough to introduce the world to Emmylou Harris.
+Some people worship every note that Gram Parsons played, so this album is fine for them.
+True to form, he barely stuck around for the Burritos either; they fired him after Burrito Deluxe, which gave him more time to do smack with Keith Richards, and eventually recorded two of his own albums before succumbing to alcohol and morphine.
 As for the Burritos, they had two more albums that most notably added a guy who would eventually start Firefall, before sputtering out, then reforming without Hillman and revolving through several other members, including the occasional latter-day Byrd.
-Nitpickers will likely only care about the two albums we’ve discussed here, which are nicely compiled in toto on Sin City: The Very Best Of The Flying Burrito Brothers, alongside three other tracks from the original band.
+Nitpickers will likely only care about the first two albums, which are nicely compiled in toto on Sin City: The Very Best Of The Flying Burrito Brothers, alongside three other tracks from the original band.

 ReplyDelete